-Strategic risks 3 Human F ertilisation a and Embryolog y Authority 27 Risk area Description and impact Strategic objective linkage Risk scores Recent trend Risk owne Risk owner Financial There is a risk that the Efficiency, economy and value: ensuring the HFEA Inherent risk level: ⇔ ↓ ⇔ ⇔ Sue Gallone Sue Gallone viability HFEA could significantly remains demonstrably good value for the public, the sector and Government.
-Likelihood Impact Inherent risk EV 4. overspend (where significantly = 5% of 4 4 16 High FV 1: Income and budget, £250k) Residual r isk level: expenditure 3 , , Likelihood Impact Residual risk 57 p 511 ansan 5 3 3 9 Medium threshold: 9 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary • nakes us dependent on Activity levels are tracked and change is discussed Monthly (or n-going) - Su ıe Gallone At tolerance. sector activity levels. at CMG, who would consider what work to deprioritise and reduce expenditure.
-2015/16 achieved a small under-spend but risk of Fees Group created enabling dialogue with sector about fee levels.
+Strategic risks 3 Human F ertilisation a and Embryolog y Authority 27 Risk area Description and impact Strategic objective linkage Risk score es.
+Recent trend Risk owner Financial There is a risk that the Efficiency, economy and value: ensuring the HFEA Inherent ri sk level: ⇔↓⇔⇔ Su Sue Gallone viability HFEA could significantly Entoninous impast Inherent risk EV 4. overspend (where significantly = 5% of 4 4 16 High FV 1: Income and budget, £250k) Residual r isk level: expenditure 3 , , Likelihood Impact Residual risk 57 p 511 ansan 5 3 3 9 Medium threshold: 9 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary • nakes us dependent on Activity levels are tracked and change is discussed Monthly (or n-going) - Su ıe Gallone At tolerance. sector activity levels. at CMG, who would consider what work to deprioritise and reduce expenditure.
+2015/16 achieved a small under-spend but risk of additional legal costs remains.
+The increase of per-cycle fees by £5 (to £80) and the end of the small 'eSET discount' for elective single embryo transfer has now been implemented following Treasury approval in February 2016.
+This should Fees Group created enabling dialogue with sector about fee levels.
 Fee increase was agreed and approved by Treasury.
-This was implemented and the eSET discount ended (April 2016). ees Group m ngoing - Sue - additional legal costs remains.
-The increase of per-cycle fees by £5 (to £80) and the end of the small 'eSET discount' for could be reduced due to overnment/policy A good relationship with DH Sponsors, who are well informed about our work and our funding model.
-Quarterly meetings (on-going) - Sue Gallone December annually - Sue Gallone elective single embryo transfer has now been implemented following Treasury approval in February 2016.
-This should Annual budget agreed with DH Finance team alongside draft business plan submission.
+This was implemented and the eSET discount ended (April 2016).
+In place.
+Fees Group meeting in October, ongoing - Sue Gallone Quarterly meetings (on-going) - Sue Gallone December annually - Sue Gallone could be reduced due to overnment/policy A good relationship with DH Sponsors, who are well informed about our work and our funding model.
+Annual budget agreed with DH Finance team alongside draft business plan submission.
 Detailed budgets for 2016/17 have been agreed with Directors.
 DH has previously agreed our resource envelope.
-In place - Sue Gallone help secure sufficient funds going forward. • g process is poor due to lack n from directorates Quarterly meetings with directorates flags any shortfall or further funding requirements.
-Quarterly m Morounke A neetings (on- Akingbola going) - It is too early for us to tell whether this reduces this risk further.
+In place - Sue Gallone help secure sufficient funds going forward.
+Budget setting process is poor due to lack of information from directorates Quarterly meetings with directorates flags any shortfall or further funding requirements.
+Quarterly meetings (on-going) - Morounke Akingbola going) - It is too early for us to tell whether this reduces this risk further.
 The situation will be Unforeseen increase in costs eg, legal, IfQ or extra in-year work required Use of reserves, up to contingency level available.
-DH kept abreast of current situation and are a final source of additional funding if required. ble.
-Monthly - Sue Gallone clear imple clearer following IfQ implementation.
+DH kept abreast of current situation and are a final source of additional funding if required.
+Monthly - Sue Gallone cleare clearer following IfQ implementation.
 IfQ Programme Board regularly reviews the budget and costs.
+Monthly - I fQ Programn ne Board